Your vacation time is here. But what happens when your spouse refuses to let you travel with your child?

 My spouse and I have just started our family law matter and he/she refuses to let me travel outside of Canada with my child!
 What do I do?

-When both parents have joint custody of a child and sometimes even if only one parent has sole custody depending on the terms, a travel consent is required to show that the child who is either travelling alone, with only one parent/guardian, friends, relatives or a group (e.g. sports, school, musical, religious) has permission to travel abroad from every parent (or guardian) who is not accompanying them on the trip.
+When both parents have joint custody of a child (and depending on the terms, sometimes even if only one parent has sole custody), a travel consent is required.
+This shows that the child has permission to travel abroad from every parent (or guardian) who is not accompanying them on the trip.
+A travel consent applies to a child who is either traveling alone, with only one parent/guardian, friends, relatives or a group (e.g. sports, school, musical, religious).

-Although there is no Canadian legal requirement for children to carry a travel consent, a travel consent may be requested by immigration authorities when a child is travelling abroad.
+Although there is no Canadian legal requirement for children to carry a travel consent, a travel consent may be requested by immigration authorities when a child is traveling abroad.
 Failure to produce such consent upon request may result in delays or refusal to enter or exit a country.
-Please note that it is highly advised that even in situations where a parent has full/sole custody, they obtain a travel consent from another parent who has access rights (also known as visitation rights).
+Furthermore, it is highly advised that even in situations where a parent has full/sole custody, they obtain a travel consent from another parent who has access rights (also known as visitation rights).

-The law allows for urgent motions in situations of urgency or hardship, such as an issues of immediate danger, health or safety that cannot wait until after a case conference or first court date.
+What is considered to be a an urgent Motion?
+The law allows for urgent Motions in the case of immediate danger, health or safety that cannot wait until after a case conference or first court date.
 Currently, there is no clear-cut test for urgency and the circumstances are judged on a case by case basis.
-However, if one party can demonstrate and convince the court that travelling with the child or restricting the child from travelling meets the test of urgency, then they can be successful in bringing this type of Motion.
+However, if one party can demonstrate and convince the court that traveling with the child or restricting the child from traveling meets the test of urgency, then they can be successful in bringing this type of Motion.